Classes at New Ulm ATA Martial Arts include

 Although learning to block, kick, and punch is self defense training in itself, there are other less devastating tactics that can be deployed in many instances.
 Learning to use things like joint manipulations and pressure points to break free from a choke or hold provides ways to break free from an aggressor without having to utilize kicks or punches.
 This is effective with anti-bullying techniques by teaching a student to safely break free without getting into an actual fight.

-Lesson Recap & Bowing Out
+Lesson Recap, Oath Recitation, and Bowing Out

-Each class ends with a cool down routine where the instructor recaps the day’s social skills lesson.
 The students are bowed out in similar fashion to the bow in noted above.
 The instructor then releases the class while assigning them a simple goal/reminder related to the day’s lesson.